-It returned to America a month afterward, to be tested in the intense cold of Iqaluit, Canada.
+It returned to America a month afterwards, to be tested in the intense cold of Iqaluit, Canada.

-Below is the last group of photos of what I could capture of the event, the following two days I had things to do (sadly) and I couldn’t go:
+Below is the last group of photos of what I could capture of the event.
+The following two days I had things to do (sadly), and I couldn’t go.

-The Airplane would return two more times to Colombia, but this time to Bogotá, and since then it hasn’t returned.
-I saw it in Bogotá in one of those two times.
+The Aeroplane would return two more times to Colombia, but this time to Bogota.
+It hasn’t returned ever since.

 I saw it in Bogota in one of those two times.

 Thanks to this event, I got in touch with a person.
 And time later, I ended up living in Thailand (one thing led to the other and the other).
 Kisses.